 The crispy bacon to top off the soup really makes the bowl – it adds a crunchy, salty bite of texture and makes it feel a lot more decadent than a bowl of basic blended veggies.
-You can cook the bacon whatever way you prefer, but I always bake it in the oven at 180oc for about 15 minutes – I find this method always results in perfectly crisp bacon without having to use any extra oil (or worry about setting off the smoke detectors in the windowless kitchen of your rented flat like I do every single time I attempt to fry anything on my hob….)
+You can cook the bacon whatever way you prefer, but check out this post for my favourite method.

 Red Lentil Soup with Bacon

 - 400 grams carrots – peeled and chopped